valbona1992/homework3-PasswordGenerator/README.md

 # homework3-PasswordGenerator

+This is the link to the following assignment: [link](https://valbona1992.github.io/homework3-PasswordGenerator/)

 ## Summary
 This assignment required me to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.